 Wrap a towel around the wound and apply direct pressure & call 1+ (800) Ambu-Vet or email email@example.com for emergency, professional transport in our care to the closest Veterinary Clinic or Pet Hospital.

 Visit website of Animal Poison Control Center (APCC) "Pet Hazard Info" to review poisons & symptoms.
-You may call the ASPCA 24-hour diagnostic hotline at 1+ (888) 426-4435 to help you and your pet.
+You may call the ASPCA 24-hour diagnostic hotline at 1+ (888) 426-4435 to help you decide if you need immediate help.

 Withhold food & offer small, frequent amounts of water to avoid dehydration.
 After 12 hours introduce soft bland foods: boiled rice, boiled chicken, or cottage cheese.
 Fast breathing, dark (tar) or bloody stool or urine, fainting, or lasts more than 24 hours seek treatment.